Kill Em with Kindness: Chart performance

 "Kill Em with Kindness" climbed from 18 to 17 on Mainstream Top 40, becoming the fourth single to reached the top 20 from Revival.
-For the week ending July 9, 2016, the song rose from number 44 to number 39 on the Hot 100, giving to Gomez her fourth top 40 song from Revival, at the same week, it debuted at number 40 on Streaming Songs (with 6.4 million streams domestically – up 15 percent) and number 48 on Digital Songs (with 20,000 downloads sold).
+For the week ending July 9, 2016, the song rose from number 44 to number 39 on the Hot 100, giving to Gomez her fourth top 40 song from Revival.
+The same week, it debuted at number 40 on Streaming Songs (with 6.4 million streams domestically – up 15 percent) and number 48 on Digital Songs (with 20,000 downloads sold).

 "Kill Em with Kindness" debuted at number 43 on Australia's ARIA Charts on the week ending June 12, 2016; it went on to reach number 33 on July 10, 2016.
 The song spent 13 weeks on the chart, with it being certified Platinum by the Australian Recording Industry Association (ARIA) for exceeding the 70,000 sales mark.

 Music video

 The music video was released on Vevo on June 6, 2016.
 It was directed by Emil Nava and shot in black-and-white.
 The video begins with Gomez in a photoshoot set with makeup artists around her, a black screen containing the song's title introduces the video.
 Gomez then appears sit in a stool wearing a "slinky, satin slip with a drape-y robe falling off of her shoulders as she smolders on a stool in front of a gray backdrop."
 The scenes are interspersed with shots of herself in different positions.

 During the song's chorus, Gomez appears in front of a mirror while stare at her own reflection and the main view.
 The following scenes "dramatic shots of bullets and blood-dripped flowers flash across the frame."
 As noted by Ryan Reed from Rolling Stone.
 Later, Gomez is shown surrounded by flashes of cameras in a garden as background.
 The video also features several dancers performing interpretive moves, and later "Gomez begins to shed layers of her clothing, at one point wearing just a corset and underwear."
-Billboard Staff called it "artful", while Ryan Reed of Rolling Stone named it "dramatic".
+Billboard staff called it "artful", while Ryan Reed of Rolling Stone named it "dramatic".
 Gabriella Salkin of V went on to call it "intimate and sultry."
 While some critics praised its simplicity and meaning in contrast with the song's theme.